Research and Sponsored Projects Manual (RSP)

 University employees are expected to comply with all federal and state laws and university policies related to conflict of interest, including Arizona Revised Statutes §§ 38–501 through –511 and the Academic Affairs Policies and Procedures Manual, ACD 204–08, “Conflict of Interest.”

-The National Science Foundation (NSF) and the Public Health Service (PHS), including the National Institutes of Health (NIH), require all investigators to disclose to their universities every significant financial interest that may present a conflict of interest.
+The National Science Foundation (NSF) and the Public Health Service (PHS), including the National Institutes of Health (NIH), and the Department of Energy require all investigators to disclose to their universities every significant financial interest that may present a conflict of interest.
 All disclosures must be made prior to proposal submission to these sponsors and updated, if necessary, prior to the expenditure of any funds upon receipt of an award.
-The university requires all investigators to file an annual disclosure statement of significant interest.
+The university requires all investigators to file disclosure statements of financial interest at least annually and when there are changes to previously disclosed financial interests.

-For more information and forms, see the Office for Research Integrity and Assurance.
+For more information and forms, see the companion procedures and information posted at the Office of Research Integrity and Assurance.

 Cross-References